akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.12 Tso 5.12: Make Installation And Maintenance Of Devices Easy
+# 5.12 Tso 5.12: Make Installation And Maintenance Of Devices Easy

-5.12.1 Test group 5.12-1 5.12.1.0 Test group objective The test group addresses the provision 5.12-1.
+## 5.12.1 Test group 5.12-1

+### 5.12.1.0 Test group objective

+The test group addresses the provision 5.12-1.

 Involving minimal decisions by the user entails that some decision steps are automated by the DUT.
 Security best practices on usability entail that decision steps are prominently displayed to the use (not hidden) and that the configuration parameters have secure defaults.

 NOTE: Considering the level of assurance aimed by ETSI TS 103 645 [1]/ETSI EN 303 645 [2], physical installation and physical security are not in scope of this test group.

+### 5.12.1.1

+Test case 5.12-1-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the installation and maintenance decisions to be taken by the user.

+#### Test units

-Test units a) For each decision in IXIT 26-UserDec the TL **shall** assess whether it is necessary regarding the usage in the operational environment.
+a) For each decision in IXIT 26-UserDec the TL **shall** assess whether it is necessary regarding the usage in the operational environment.

 NOTE 1: The operational environment can vary.
 An indicator for minimal decisions is that only decisions with impact on the operation environment are taken by the user, e.g. to avoid incompatibilities, otherwise default values are used.

 b) For each decision in IXIT 26-UserDec the TL **shall** assess whether the default value for the decision according to "Options" follows security best practice.

 NOTE 2: It is helpful to use the provisions from ETSI TS 103 645 [1]/ETSI EN 303 645 [2] as guidance for security best practice.

+#### Assignment of verdict

 The verdict PASS is assigned if: